 Brooklyn, New York: Brooklyn Botanic Garden

 No spring in Brooklyn is properly spent without a visit to the Botanic Garden.
-(Advance tickets are recommended and proof of vaccination is required for indoor spaces.)
+Advance tickets are recommended, though some are available same-day at the Gardens’ admission booths.
+Tickets cost between $12–$18 per person, and children under 12 are admitted for free.
 Once in the gardens, visitors can stroll among rows of over 200 blossoming trees at the enclosed Japanese Hill-and-Pond garden or the aptly named Cherry Walk, a meandering path lined with Prunus “Kanzan” cherry trees, a spectacular variety with fuller than normal flowers.

 Boston, Massachusetts: Charles River Esplanade

 There aren’t many places in Boston to see cherry blossoms, but bloom season along the Charles River Esplanade in Back Bay is truly spectacular.
 If the weather is warm enough, onlookers can float down the river in a kayak or paddle up close for a view from the water.

 There are approximately 4,000 cherry trees in Branch Brook Park—that’s 1,000 more than the country’s most famous springtime display in Washington, D.C.
 Since 1927, the remarkable number of blooms at this Essex County park has been a primary draw for visitors.

 This year, the park will host a free Cherry Blossom Festival from April 1 to 16 that culminates in Bloomfest! on the 16th, a celebration of Japanese culture featuring demonstrations, live music, and a craft market.

 Athens, Ohio: Ohio University